CuteCodevx/sjy_temp/readme.txt

 this is third time to edit this txt file,which for repair word --'time','tks' and add  third commit in this file

+this is my fourth timee edit this file and add license file